 Around 50 years ago the UK was moving from a surplus jobs economy, to a surplus labour economy.
 That means more people than jobs.
-What caused this was automation 1.0, computerization, and women coming into the work place as was their right.
+What caused this was automation 3.0, computerization, and women coming into the work place in a more major way, as was their right.
 This caused a boom in productivity, meaning what you produced per hour for your employer increased dramatically, but… there were more jobs than people.

 So, what happened next you won’t like, wages began to flat line, only increasing with inflation for the bottom 70% of the economy, they have continued like this for 4 decades across much of the western world.
 Yes the figure in the pay packet rises but I can take most salaries and inflation adjust for what was paid for a similar job in the 1970’s and show losses of income of thousands per person.
 In effect, we have 1970’s levels of income shared among the bottom 70% while costs of living are at 2017 levels, as they have consistently risen above inflation while wages have not for the majority, this is called a pay cut, you just cant see it directly.